 I think the LTR Visa benefits are very good.

-Finally a visa where you don't have to report to immigration every 90 days!
+Finally, a visa where you don't have to report to immigration every 90 days!

 However…

-A) want to relocate to Thailand
+A) actually want to relocate to Thailand, and

-B) also want to invest 500,000 USD in Thai government bonds, foreign direct investment or Thai property (250,000 for a wealthy pensioner).
+B) are willing to invest $500,000 in Thai government bonds, foreign direct investment, or real estate (or $250,000 for a wealthy pensioner).

 Tips for an Easier Life in Thailand